Former Darlington champ Hamlin wins Southern 500 qualifying

 Kevin Harvick, who leads the series with seven wins, didn’t make it past the second round of qualifying and ended 22nd.

-All eyes at Darlington, as they’ve been the past two years, will be on Hamlin, who has finished every lap he’s begun in his 12 Cup races at the track “Too Tough To Tame.”
+All eyes at Darlington, as they have been the past two years, will be on Hamlin, who has finished every lap he has begun in his 12 Cup races at the track “Too Tough To Tame.”

 Hamlin shrugs when asked about his success at a place so many struggle to get around.
-He’s learned to run close to the track’s troublesome wall and rocket off without losing position.
+He has learned to run close to the track’s troublesome wall and rocket off without losing position.